-I have witnessed (and experienced first hand) two temptations that come to people who hold these values.
+I have witnessed (and experienced firsthand) two temptations that come to people who hold these values.
 The first gets plenty of attention – workaholism.
 Those who are passionate about their work can become addicted to it.
 It can become a god and they can pursue it above all else.
 Often the workaholic begins to see their entire identity as stemming from what they do, or what they have accomplished.
 They fail to see themselves as an individual, as a person.

 The second temptation, I think, often goes unnoticed.
-It is the temptation make tactical progress against a goal more important than it really is.
+It is the temptation to make tactical progress against a goal more important than it really is.
 Why is it that I stress out about clearing my inbox every night before I go home?
-Yes, it might be a good practice to respond to everyone within 24 hours, finish my todo list before I go to bed, or roll out that new strategy on the 1st of the month, but does it really matter if the response slips until the 36th hour, I get some rest with 3 tasks left, or the strategy slips until the 3rd?
-No, in most cases it really doesn’t.
+Yes, it might be a good practice to respond to everyone within 24 hours, finish my to-do list before I go to bed, or roll out that new strategy on the 1st of the month, but does it really matter if the response slips until the 36th hour, I get some rest with 3 tasks left, or the strategy slips until the 3rd?
+No, in most cases, it really doesn’t.

-The reality is that by putting too much stress on ourselves to meet self-imposed deadlines, hard workers often make themselves less effective by tiring and stressing themselves.
+The reality is that by putting too much stress on ourselves to meet self-imposed deadlines, hard workers often make themselves less effective by tiring and stressing themselves out.
 If you’re a workaholic or are simply diligent and passionate about your work, you may want to consider cutting yourself a break every now.
 Take a step back and consider whether the standards you are holding yourself to really matter.
 If they don’t, you may be hurting, not helping your productivity.